AnyChart/docs.anychart.com/Basic_Charts/Funnel_Chart.md

 #### Formatting Functions

-You can also configure Labels and tooltips with the help of [formatting functions](../Common_Settings/Text_Formatters#formatting_functions).
+You can also configure labels and tooltips with the help of [formatting functions](../Common_Settings/Text_Formatters#formatting_functions).
 For example, functions in the sample below modify the format of labels and tooltips depending on elements' percentages of the total:

 ```
 // enable HTML for labels and tooltips